 Editor’s note: This is a transcript of a dharma talk Thich Nhat Hanh gave on the mindfulness of anger meditation session at The Green Lake Conference Center in Wisconsin in 2003.

-Thich Nhat Hanh: Who are five-year-old here?
-Anyone five-year-old here?
-Who are less than five year old, please?
-How many of you who are less than five year old?
+Who is five years old here?
+Who are less than five years old, please?
+How many of you who are less than five years old?
 One, two, and who are five year old, please?
 No?
 All right, five-year-old, wonderful.
 So this morning’s meditation is for you and who have been five year old.

 This for you too.